 Tanzania Street Food: Zanzibar Pizza

-Although we prefer the savory version, travel to Fordhani Gardens and you will be able to find dessert Zanzibar pizza.
-Rather than savory fillings, you can fill for your pizza with sweets including Snickers bars, Nutella, and bananas.
+Although we prefer the savory version, travel to Fordhani Gardens in Stone Town and you will be able to find dessert Zanzibar pizza.
+Rather than savory fillings, you can fill your pizza with sweets including Snickers bars, Nutella, and bananas.
 When planning your trip to Zanzibar, do not miss out on trying Zanzibar pizza.
 Trust us!

 Turkey Street Food: Simit